pgtipping/Synthalyst/memory-bank/activeContext.md

 3. Implement the download functionality
 4. Add user authentication and subscription management
 5. Develop the Interview Prep App as a companion feature

+### ApplyRight Implementation - June 14, 2023

+We've successfully implemented the core components of the ApplyRight feature:

+1. **Document Parsing**: Created a utility for extracting text from various document formats (DOC, DOCX, TXT).
+PDF support is temporarily disabled due to issues with the PDF.js library.

+2. **User Interface Components**:
+   - `FileUpload`: Handles file uploads and document parsing
+   - `JobDescription`: Allows users to input job descriptions
+   - `ResumePreview`: Displays the transformed resume
+   - `CoverLetterPreview`: Displays the generated cover letter
+   - `HowItWorks`: Explains the ApplyRight process
+   - `FeaturesSection`: Showcases the features of ApplyRight
+   - `PricingSection`: Displays pricing tiers and handles premium upgrades

+3. **API Integration**: Implemented the API route for transforming resumes using the Gemini API.

+4. **User Flow**:
+   - Upload resume (DOC, DOCX, TXT)
+   - Optionally add job description
+   - Transform resume
+   - View and download transformed resume and cover letter

+### Known Issues and Limitations

+1. **PDF Support**: PDF parsing is temporarily disabled due to issues with the PDF.js library.
+Users are currently limited to uploading DOC, DOCX, and TXT files.

+2. **Future Enhancements**:
+   - Implement robust PDF parsing
+   - Add more export format options
+   - Enhance the resume transformation algorithm
+   - Implement premium features for authenticated users

+## Recent Changes

+- Implemented the ApplyRight feature with document parsing capabilities
+- Created UI components for the ApplyRight feature
+- Integrated with the Gemini API for resume transformation
+- Temporarily disabled PDF support due to library issues
+- Successfully built and tested the feature

+## Next Steps

+1. **PDF Support**: Investigate and implement a more robust solution for PDF parsing.
+2. **Premium Features**: Implement the premium features for authenticated users.
+3. **Export Options**: Add more export format options (DOCX, PDF).
+4. **User Testing**: Gather feedback from users and make improvements.

+## Active Decisions and Considerations

+- **Document Parsing**: We've decided to temporarily disable PDF support to ensure the feature works reliably.
+We'll need to investigate a more robust solution for PDF parsing in the future.
+- **API Integration**: We're using the Gemini API for resume transformation, which provides good results but may need fine-tuning for specific use cases.
+- **User Experience**: We've designed the UI to guide users through the process with clear steps and feedback.
+- **Error Handling**: We've implemented comprehensive error handling to provide clear feedback to users when issues occur.